Quantum cloning: Asymmetric quantum cloning

 The trade-off of optimal accuracy between the resulting copies has been studied in quantum circuits, and with regards to theoretical bounds.

 Optimal asymmetric cloning machines are extended to $M \rightarrow N$ in $d$ dimensions.

-Probabilistic Quantum Cloning
+Probabilistic quantum cloning

 In 1998, Duan and Guo proposed a different approach to quantum cloning machines that relies on probability.
 This machine allows for the perfect copying of quantum states without violation of the No-Cloning and No-Broadcasting Theorems, but at the cost of not being 100% reproducible.
 The cloning machine is termed "probabilistic" because it performs measurements in addition to a unitary evolution.
 These measurements are then sorted through to obtain the perfect copies with a certain quantum efficiency (probability).
 As only orthogonal states can be cloned perfectly, this technique can be used to identify non-orthogonal states.
 The process is optimal when $\eta=1/(1+|\langle\Psi_0|\Psi_1\rangle)$ where η is the probability of success for the states Ψ0 and Ψ1.